-Figure 9: Panel A: for each OECD country, we plot its rank by reading score and the 95% marginal confidence set ("CS").
-Panel B: for each OECD country, we plot its rank by reading score and the 95% simultaneous confidence set ("CS").
+Figure 4: Panel A: rank of each OECD country by reading score with the 95% marginal confidence set for the rank ("CS").
+Panel B: rank of each OECD country by reading score with the 95% simultaneous confidence set for the rank ("CS").
 Different quartiles of the rankings are indicated with different colors.

-5.2 Ranking Neighborhoods by Intergenerational Mobility
+4.2 Ranking Neighborhoods by Intergenerational Mobility